Charity Assets Trust

 Climate change / greenhouse gas emissions policy

-Funds that have policies (documented strategies that explain their position on) climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
+Has policies (documented strategies that explain their position) on climate change related issues such as greenhouse gas/carbon emissions, net zero, transitioning to lower carbon.
 Strategies vary.
-Read fund details for further information.

-Fracking and tar sands excluded
+Fracking & tar sands excluded

-Funds that avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
+Avoid companies involved in fracking and tar sands - which are widely regarded as controversial methods of oil and gas extraction.
 Strategies vary.
-See fund information for further information.

 Encourage transition to low carbon through stewardship activity